MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos.md

 - iOS/iPadOS
 - macOS

 To support security, devices and most apps, including Line of Business (LOB) apps, require some level of user authentication.
 In many cases, the authentication requires users to enter the same credentials repeatedly.

-To improve the end user experience, admins can deploy SSO policies and developers can create apps that use single sign-on (SSO).
+Admins can use Microsoft Intune to create and deploy SSO policies.
+Developers can create apps that support and use single sign-on (SSO).
+When you combine the Intune SSO policies with apps that support SSO, then the number of credential prompts for apps and websites is reduced.

-There are three SSO options available for Apple devices in Microsoft Intune:
+You have following options for Apple devices in Intune:

-- **[Platform SSO](#platform-sso)** (macOS only) - Part of the [Microsoft Enterprise SSO plug-in](/entra/identity-platform/apple-sso-plugin) in Microsoft Entra ID
+- **[Platform SSO](#platform-sso)** - Part of the [Microsoft Enterprise SSO plug-in](/entra/identity-platform/apple-sso-plugin) in Microsoft Entra ID and includes the SSO app extension.
+Applies to macOS devices.

-- **[SSO app extension](#sso-app-extension)** (iOS/iPadOS, macOS) - Part of the [Microsoft Enterprise SSO plug-in](/entra/identity-platform/apple-sso-plugin) in Microsoft Entra ID
+- **[SSO app extension](#sso-app-extension)** - Part of the [Microsoft Enterprise SSO plug-in](/entra/identity-platform/apple-sso-plugin) in Microsoft Entra ID.
+Applies to iOS/iPadOS and macOS devices.

-- **[Single sign-on template](#single-sign-on-template)** (iOS/iPadOS only) - A template in Intune
+- **[Single sign-on template](#single-sign-on-template)** - A template in Intune.
+Applies to iOS/iPadOS devices.

-SSO provides a better authentication experience for users, and reduces the number of repeated prompts for credentials.
-This article describes the SSO options available for Apple devices in Microsoft Intune.
+This article provides an overview of the SSO options available for Apple devices in Intune, and their supported platforms.

 ::: zone pivot="all,macos"
 ## Platform SSO